Lima Airport Tips

 Getting into the center of Lima takes about an hour most of the time but even longer during morning and evening rush hour.
 I don’t recommend going to Lima unless your layover is more than six hours.
 Give yourself two hours to get back to the airport during rush hour.

-If you’re traveling to Peru, I highly recommend getting travel insurance!
+If you’re traveling to Peru, you need travel insurance!

 I use Safety Wing and if you use my link, I may get a small commission at no extra cost to you.